dockstore/dockstore-documentation/docs/dictionary.rst

 organization
 ------------
     In the context of Dockstore, an organization is a representation of some sort of institute, grant, project, or company.
-Organizations are created by Dockstore admins, but any user with at least two external accounts linked to their Dockstore account can request the creation of an organization on Dockstore.
+Organizations are approved by Dockstore admins, but any user with at least two external accounts linked to their Dockstore account (and have the authority to speak for the institute, grant, etc. in a technical manner) can request the creation of an organization on Dockstore.

 Further reading: `<https://dockstore.org/organizations>`_